pocomane/brewed-in-the-apocalypse/bita.md

 down hurting is shoulder on the door frame.
 Sign "Shoulder pain 1", as harm.
 ```

-__Sway a NPC__ - When you, a protagonist, try to convince someone leveraging
+__Sway a NPC__ - When the PC controlled by you leverages something to convince
-something, you tell what you want em to do, you give em a reason, then __Face the uncertain__:
+a NPC to do something, you state exactly what you want em to do, you give em a
+reason, then __Face the uncertain__:

 - On Success, ey will go along with you, unless or until some fact or action
   betrays the reason you gave em.